-The huge growth of data centres in Asia continues with Digital Realty’s latest announcement.
+The huge growth of data centers in Asia continues with Digital Realty's latest announcement.

 Currently under construction, the facility is hoped to be operational in mid-2019 to further expand the Digital Osaka connected campus.